Paratron/hookrouter/src-docs/pages/en/02_routing.md

 }
 ```

+> __Heads up:__
+> Its recommendable to define the routes object _outside_ of your components.
+If you define it inside a component, the whole object will be re-created upon every render.

 The callback functions are important so your components will only be created when a route matched and that function
 got called.